 |Category||Items to Consider|

-- Vivian (yes we’re biased): Join a community of travel nurses, explore thousands of jobs, and connect with employers directly
+- Vivian (Yes, we’re biased): Join a community of travel nurses, explore 1,000s of jobs and connect with employers directly, all in one place

 - Nurse Grid: See schedules from home and request swaps with co-workers